Nuremberg: Middle Ages

 The city and particularly Nuremberg Castle would become one of the most frequent sites of the Imperial Diet (after Regensburg and Frankfurt), the Diets of Nuremberg from 1211 to 1543, after the first Nuremberg diet elected Frederick II as emperor.
-Because of the many Diets of Nuremberg, the city became an important routine place of the administration of the Empire during this time and a somewhat 'unofficial capital' of the Empire.
+Because of the many Diets of Nuremberg, the city became an important routine place of the administration of the Holy Roman Empire during this time and a somewhat 'unofficial capital' of the Empire.
 In 1219 Emperor Frederick II granted the Großen Freiheitsbrief ('Great Charter of Freedom'), including town rights, Imperial immediacy (Reichsfreiheit), the privilege to mint coins, and an independent customs policy – almost wholly removing the city from the purview of the burgraves.
 Nuremberg soon became, with Augsburg, one of the two great trade-centers on the route from Italy to Northern Europe.

 In 1298, the Jews of the town were accused of host desecration and 698 of them were killed in one of the many Rintfleisch massacres.
 Behind the massacre of 1298 was also the desire to combine the northern and southern parts of the city, which were divided by the Pegnitz.
 The Jews of the German lands suffered many massacres during the plague pandemic of the mid-14th century.

 In 1349, Nuremberg's Jews suffered a pogrom.
 They were burned at the stake or expelled, and a marketplace was built over the former Jewish quarter.
 The plague returned to the city in 1405, 1435, 1437, 1482, 1494, 1520, and 1534.